 4. Brain work.
 Even though they’ve outgrown the usual summer camps and classes, there are still plenty of ways to keep your teen or tween’s brain active during the summer.
 The summer reading program at your local library isn’t just for little kids.
 Have them set summer reading goals and help them research great books to read (great ideas on Sarah’s blog here).
 There are great ideas for keeping kids of all ages reading and writing in our Do-it-Yourself Summer Camp Kit.
 Have them check out magazines, how to books, cookbooks, or pool side paperbacks to help them get hooked on reading if they’re struggling.
 Look into online courses for credit. iTunes and YouTube have free online lectures from major universities across the world.
 PBS offers amazing educational content, and TED talks are always entertaining and educational.
 Plan a family game night once a week to hone a variety of skills.
 Research your county extension office for a wide range of youth programs.
 While not necessarily brain work, you can also visit colleges your teen might be considering in the future.

 5. Fun “work”.
 In the end, summer is really about having fun, and there’s really no better time to explore new interests and hobbies.
-Local recreation departments, the YMCA, and community colleges frequently have short-term classes on a variety of topics such as dance, art, cooking, sewing, music, videography, crafting, and sports.
-Be willing to buy materials and help your tween or teen make plans to complete projects and reach goals.
+Local recreation departments, the YMCA, and community colleges frequently have short-term classes on a variety of topics such as dance, art, cooking, sewing, music, videography, crafting, sports and models designed for quilting.
+Be willing to buy quilting and sewing materials and help your tween or teen make plans to complete projects and reach goals.
 For instance, my daughter paid for half of her stained art class last summer and I made sure to take her every Wednesday night for 8 weeks.
 (She’s actually great at many art forms, so I’ve been thinking of having her enter something in a state or county fair this summer.)
 Keeping physically active during the summer months is not only fun, but it keeps your teen or tween healthy and improves their mood.
 Even if they aren’t particularly athletic, encourage them to play around with miniature golf, hike or bike with friends to a favorite destination, swim (of course!), or hit tennis balls against a wall.
 It can work great to include 20-minutes of active play or exercise on a list of daily “must-do’s” for your teen or tween (more ideas on “must-do’s” here).
 Lastly, if you have the money, there are always summer camps.
 Check out www.summercamps.com and search by interest or state for camps that are not only fun, but teach a variety of skills your child won’t learn in school.